How to Find the Best Old Florida Vacation Resorts-

 Over the last two years, I’ve had the pleasure of staying at many of the best resorts in Florida and these are ten of my favorites (in no particular order).

 Along the Atlantic Coast of Florida, you’ll find miles and miles of pristine beaches, with a diverse variety of accommodations and towns.
 From Old Florida beach communities to the lifestyles of the rich and famous, you’ll find something for everyone in Florida.
 Just relax and enjoy the diversity of our Florida way of life and embrace the experience.

 First on my list is a Tuckaway Shores Resort, a quiet little motel in Indialantic, just a few miles from Cocoa Beach.
 It’s a great location for day trips to Cape Canaveral and the Merritt Island Wildlife Sanctuary.
 Or just lazing on the beach.

 Tuckaway Shores Resort is a sweet little motel that boasts some of the best Ocean Front property in the area.
-The best choice of rooms are there Direct ocean front suites with a 180 degree view of the ocean.
-Third floor suites offer a 9 ft. wide European “folding” glass door system and Juliet balcony when a traditional balcony just isn’t good enough.
+The best choice of rooms are their oceanfront suites with a 180-degree view of the ocean.
+Third-floor suites offer a 9 ft. wide European “folding” glass door system and Juliet balcony when a traditional balcony just isn’t good enough.

 Traveling down the Atlantic Coast we come to Pompano Beach and The Bahama Beach Club.